shomun/email-service/README.md

 or alternatively a deployed version can be used at http://Emailservice-env.9c3fn5gaqx.ap-southeast-2.elasticbeanstalk.com/sendemail

+# Note
+I have removed the API keys for both providers from application.properties.
+You can use your or I can send through email.

 # TODO
 * Circuit-breaker not working properly sometime - need to find the root cause.